9

 – Jon Custer

 • $\begingroup$ @WillO My point is that putting numbers is not an immediate disqualifier, especially as in this case they are used to exemplify the issue, which is with the sign.
-I do agree including numbers is not ideal but if it's a real hurdle it's easily fixed and I edited accordingly. $\endgroup$ May 23 at 14:47
+I do agree including numbers is not ideal but if it's a real hurdle it's easily fixed and I edited accordingly. $\endgroup$ Commented May 23, 2023 at 14:47

-• $\begingroup$ @JonCuster it's fine: we chose to have a low threshold for closing questions (for which I'm very glad!) so some borderline cases will have to be clarified. $\endgroup$ May 23 at 14:50
+• $\begingroup$ @JonCuster it's fine: we chose to have a low threshold for closing questions (for which I'm very glad!) so some borderline cases will have to be clarified. $\endgroup$ Commented May 23, 2023 at 14:50

 • 1